 The device monitors your activity intensity and tracks your time spent participating in moderate to vigorous intensity activities (heart rate data is required to quantify vigorous intensity).
+You can work toward achieving your weekly intensity minutes goal by participating in at least 10 consecutive minutes of moderate to vigorous intensity activities.
 The device adds the amount of moderate activity minutes with the amount of vigorous activity minutes.
 Your total vigorous intensity minutes are doubled when added.